The Tools usage guide is a detailed look at the features and configuration options located in the WPMU DEV Hosting Tools

 Once active, create a username and password you wish to apply to this site.
 A strong password will be generated, or you can add a custom password into the field.
 When activating or deactivating your password, click Save to save your changes.

-5.2 Web Application Firewall (WAF)Link to chapter 2
+5.2 Web Application Firewall (WAF)Copy chapter anchor to clipboard

 Our Web Application Firewall (WAF) monitors the IP addresses and user agents attempting to access your site and filters out traffic that is known to be unsafe or that you have identified as unwanted.

 The key distinction between our WAF and typical site security protocols is that a security plugin protects a site at the point of attack, whereas a WAF prevents unwanted traffic from ever reaching its intended target in the first place (learn more about how WAFs work).

 Our WAF protects sites from attacks such as cross-site request forgeries, cross-site-scripting (XSS), file inclusions, and SQL injections.

 Configuring your WAF

-A WAF protects against vulnerabilities and filters out attacks and malicious traffic by requiring all traffic to pass a set of rules that sits before traffic hits your WordPress site to help monitor and filter out attacks and malicious traffic.
-These policies aim to protect against vulnerabilities by filtering out malicious traffic.
-WPMU DEV has a custom set of WAF rules and allows you to add your own custom:
+A WAF protects against vulnerabilities and filters out attacks and malicious traffic by requiring all traffic to pass a set of rules before it ever reaches your WordPress site.
+WPMU DEV has a custom set of WAF rules and allows you to add your own, as follows:

 - IP Allowlist